 The normal range is 18.5 to 28.5 U/g Hb (units per gram of hemoglobin).

 Normal value ranges may vary slightly among different laboratories.
 Some labs use different measurements or may test different samples.
 Talk to your doctor about the meaning of your specific test results.

 What Abnormal Results Mean

 An abnormal result suggests galactosemia.
 Further tests must be done to confirm the diagnosis.

 If your child has galactosemia, a genetics specialist should be consulted promptly.
-The child should immediately be placed on a no-milk diet.
+The child should be put on a no-milk diet right away.
 This means no breast milk and no animal milk.
 Soy milk and infant soy formulas are generally used as substitutes.